 Music VIII.
 In private piano instruction emphasis is laid on a thorough technical foundation.
-All students are carefully prepared in scales (thirds, sixths, eighths, tenths: in staccato, contrary motion, and cannon), arpeggios in all forms and touches, and octaves.
+All students are prepared carefully in scales (thirds, sixths, eighths, tenths; in staccato, contrary motion, and cannon), arpeggios in all forms and touches, and octaves.
 This background combined with the classics and additional exercise material develops hymn playing, eliminating the difficulties of playing hymns in any key.
 Hymns are studied from the standpoint of pedaling, time, rapid reading, and transposition.
 Tone quality and expression are stressed in all piano work.
+Students in the Bible Course electing one lesson per week will be required to practice one hour each day.
+Two credits will be given for a term's work.
+Students in the Bible-Music Course will be allowed four credits for a term's work, due to a double amount of practice required.

 Music IX.
 Normal Training.
 A course designed to train the student to teach the theory of music.
-Required in Bible-Music course.
+Required in Bible-Music Course.
 Value, 2 term hours.